opportus/object-mapper/README.md

 SourcePoint --> $value' --> CheckPoint1 --> $value'' --> CheckPoint2 --> $value''' --> TargetPoint
 ```

-An example of how to use *check points*, implementing [`CheckPointInterface`](https://github.com/opportus/object-mapper/blob/master/src/Point/CheckPointInterface.php) as a sort of presenter:
+A basic example of how to use *check points*, implementing [`CheckPointInterface`](https://github.com/opportus/object-mapper/blob/master/src/Point/CheckPointInterface.php) as a sort of presenter:

 ```php
 class Contributor